The Marketing Budget - Where Marketers Go Wrong & How to Get it Right

 When the year comes to an end, brand new marketing budgets are always on the horizon.

 Creating a marketing budget is not always a simple task.
-Many marketers pigeon hole themselves by narrowly focusing on the previous year’s plan and ignoring potential new sales goals and opportunities.
+Many marketers pigeonhole themselves by narrowly focusing on the previous year’s plan and ignoring potential new sales goals and opportunities.
 It is also particularly difficult to map out a budget plan when brand awareness and impressions are not concrete numbers.
-In fact, according to MDG Advertising, 32% of companies believe their data is inaccurate.
+In fact, according to Salesforce’s Untapped Data Report, 33% of business leaders cite a lack of ability to generate insights from their data.
 Planning a budget around incorrect numbers leads to wasted marketing efforts and expenses.

 One mistake in budgeting can throw off an entire marketing strategy.
 With all the possible risks that come with creating the perfect budget, make sure to efficiently strategize to avoid unnecessary spending and costs.